chandy619/azure-network-protocols/README.md

 <img width="727" alt="image" src="https://github.com/chandy619/azure-network-protocols/assets/144288806/fabeaaca-daf0-454c-a55f-7dfac4e7b8bf">
 </p>
 <p>
-In the next part of the tutorial, filter the traffic in WireShark from ICMP to SSH (Secure Shell).
+In the next part of the tutorial, filter the traffic in Wireshark from ICMP to SSH (Secure Shell).
 SSH is another protocol similar to Remote Desktop without the visual display.
 To login to the Linux VM, use command 'ssh' following its username@IP address and, when prompted, enter its password.
 Once you're logged in, you can use Linux commands like 'id', 'uname -a', 'pwd', etc. to examine the SSH traffic being created via WIreShark.
 To close the SSH connection, type 'exit' into the PowerShell command line.
 </p>
 <br />